-Understanding the co-addiction concept, though, requires going deeper into considering the dynamics of the relationship.
-Just as the addict is addicted to sex or some intense relationship, the co-addict can be “addicted” to the addict.
-(Again, this idea in no way puts any blame on the partner for the addict’s issues or acting out!)
-The partner of an addict can put the majority of her (or his) focus on the addict and be more attuned to the addict’s behavior and needs than to her own, which is a phenomenon often termed “enmeshment.”
+The dynamics of the relationship between an addict and partner can be complicated.
+In an effort to understand or control the distressing situation, the partner may put the majority of her (or his) focus on the addict and be more attuned to the addict’s behavior and needs than to her own.
 In a different scenario, the partner may detach from the addict and withdraw into her (or his) own world of work, children, or other interests.
 In some situations the partner may be totally surprised to learn the addict has been acting out.

-Regardless of which end of the spectrum they’re on (from enmeshment to detachment), partners often get caught up in their own unhealthy behaviors when they discover or learn about the addict’s betrayal.
-They may play detective, rage, shut down, become more sexual, try to control or fix, threaten, abuse alcohol or other drugs, eat, shop, settle for the status quo, or do any number of things in an effort to cope.
-While understandable, these reactions don’t help the situation, and in fact, they often make it worse.
+Partners sometimes get caught up in their own unhealthy behaviors when they discover or learn about the addict’s betrayal.
+They may play detective (after an expected period of investigation to find out the truth of about the addict’s behavior), rage, shut down, become more sexual, try to control or fix, threaten, abuse alcohol or other drugs, eat, shop, settle for the status quo, or do any number of things in an effort to cope.
+While completely understandable, these reactions don’t help the situation, and unfortunately, they often make it worse.

 Codependency is an over used term, but it describes a set of beliefs and behaviors common to partners of sex addicts (and any kind of addict for that matter).
 Codependents often lack a strong sense of self and lose themselves in other people.
 They define themselves by how others view them and are anxious to please, help, or not rock the boat.